dytsou/resume/README.md

 # LaTeX to HTML Converter with Automated Deployment

-A web application that automatically converts LaTeX documents to arXiv-style HTML and deploys them to GitHub Pages.
-Every time you push to the repository, the system validates that all LaTeX files can be successfully converted before deploying.
+A specialized web application that converts LaTeX resume documents to clean, professional HTML and deploys them to GitHub Pages.
+The system automatically processes your LaTeX resume and creates a beautiful, responsive web version with proper styling and typography.

 ## Features

-- **Automated LaTeX Conversion**: Converts `.tex` files to beautiful HTML with proper mathematical notation
+- **Automated LaTeX Resume Conversion**: Converts `.tex` resume files to professional HTML with proper formatting
-- **arXiv-style Rendering**: Clean, academic presentation similar to arXiv HTML papers
-- **Secret Key Authentication**: Protect your resume with a secret key to prevent unauthorized access
+- **Resume-Specific Styling**: Clean, professional presentation optimized for resume content
 - **CI/CD Pipeline**: GitHub Actions workflow that validates and deploys automatically
 - **Fail-Safe Deployment**: Blocks deployment if any LaTeX file fails to convert
 - **Document Browser**: Browse all converted documents in a clean, responsive interface